chrisk2b/Project-Sparkify/README.md

  - Use Grid Search for hyperparameter tuning
  - Try to find an additional data source which could be helpful for the considered task

-# Research on Word Embeddings

-## Purpose of the Repositor